neg-serg/negwm/README.md

 *listner* : application that run all modules and handle configuration of ppi3+i3 and modules on python.
 Also handles toml-configs updating.

+*menud* : menu module including i3-menu with hackish autocompletion, menu to attach window to window group(circled) or target named scratchpad(nsd) and more.

+*fsmpmsd* : module to disable dpms, when fullscreen mode are toggled on.

+*i3infod* : module to extract info from running i3-mods via AF_INET socket.
+For example it used to send information to the *polybar* as current workspace or i3-binding mode because of native polybar i3-interaction tends to race condition when you try to switch workspaces backward-forward to quickly.

+# Dependencies:

+* i3ipc
+* ppi3 as i3 config preprocessor.
+* modern python3(stackless python3 is preferred) with modules:

+1) i3ipc -- for i3 ipc interaction
+2) shlex -- split arguments for popen, etc
+3) subprocess -- to spawn processes
+4) toml -- to save/load human-readable configuration files
+5) typing -- to add type annotations
+6) uuid -- to create uuid for objects

+# Performance

+I recommend you to use *stackless python* for better performance.
+Nuitka / pypy / cython are *not* the best choise here: native python3 performance looks better on my machine.
+You can check measure performance with tools like pycallgraph.

+# Why

+It is only my attempt to port the best UX parts from ion3/notion and also improve it when possible.
+But if you try I may find that things, like better scratchpad or navigation very useful.

+# Bugs

+For now here can be dragons, so add bug report to github if you get problems.
+I know that some things like the subtag support need to be slightly improved.

 # Video Demonstration
 [![i3pluginsdemo](https://img.youtube.com/vi/U7eJMP0zvKc/0.jpg)](https://www.youtube.com/embed/U7eJMP0zvKc)